TheCodeHere/Expectation-Maximization-algorithm/README.md

 2. (Expectation) Compute the probability of each possible sample, given the parameters.
 3. (Maximization) Use the just-computed probabilities of each sample to compute a better estimate for the parameters.
 4. Repeat steps 2 and 3 to convergence.

+With the program, it is possible to explain and visualize the steps followed by the algorithm using synthetic 2D data.
+The program allows the adjustment of the data in its distribution and number of clusters.